Troubleshooting GPS Drift and Accuracy Follow

 When a watch initially displays that it is GPS ready, it means that the watch has picked up the minimum amount of satellites needed to get your location.

-Soaking GPS is practice of allowing your watch additional time to communicate with satellites before you start moving for your activity.
+Soaking GPS is practice of allowing your device additional time to communicate with satellites before you start moving for your activity.

 This practice allows for your watch to communicate to additional satellites, creating a stronger bond and helping to reduce degradation of GPS signal.